-- 1. Check for leaks at all fittings. - 2.
-Check for signs of excessive corrosion on storage tank(s) jacket(s) and heat pump casing. - 3.
-Check for sludge build up and if necessary drain and flush storage tank(s). - 4.
-Clear hot water pump impellor and ensure free rotation. - 5.
-Clear cold water pump impellor and ensure free rotation. - 6.
-Check condensate drain for blockages clear if necessary. - Isolate power to heat pump and check all electrical connections for signs of overheating due to poor connection. - 8.
-Check for vibration or excessive noise from compressor and hot and cold water pumps. - 9.
-Check refrigerant pressures and adjust refrigerant charge if required.
-Visually check system for any potential problems. - 10.
-Confirm correct system operation.
+- 1. Check the sensors are fully installed into thermal wells. - 2.
+Check for leaks at all fittings. - 3.
+Check for signs of excessive corrosion on storage tank(s) jacket(s) and heat pump casing. - 4.
+Check for sludge build up and if necessary drain and flush storage tank(s). - 5.
+Clear hot water pump impellor and ensure free rotation. - 6.
+Check condensate drain for blockages clear if necessary. - 7.
+Clean blockages and debris from evaporator fins, fan blades, grilles and louvres. - 8.
+Isolate power to heat pump and check all electrical connections for signs of overheating due to poor connection. - 9.
+Check for vibration or excessive noise from compressor, fans and hot water pump. - 10.
+Check refrigerant pressures and adjust refrigerant charge if required. - 11.
+Visually check system for any potential problems. - 12.
+Confirm correct system operation. - 13.
+Operate temperature and pressure relief valve and expansion control valve.
+Refer to page 13.